dill/RDistanceBook/outline.md

   * *Sampling biological populations*: why are we doing this?
 What can we hope to know?
   * *Strip transects to line transects*: why is distance sampling a good idea?
   * *Models for detectability*: introduction to the detection function, what makes a good detection function?
-(Only presenting half-normal and hazard rate models here.)
+(Only presenting half-normal and hazard-rate models here.)
   * *What else affects detectability?*: covariate models.
   * *Improving the fit of detection functions*: adjustments and mixtures, other key functions etc.
   * *Estimating abundance*: Horvitz-Thompson estimators, stratification.
-  * *How certain are we in our estimates?*: More diagnostics, uncertainty estimation.
+  * *How certain are we in our estimates?*: uncertainty estimation (more diagnostics?).

 ## Code

 Examples of using `ds`, `dht` from `Distance`.
 Additionally diagnostic plotting and goodness-of-fit testing.

+Begin by having a vector of distances, make a `data.frame` then add columns as we need to.
+Not clear if having `flatfile`-style data is better than building tables.

 ## Data sets